|

 in association with Parenting magazine.
 The Saint Louis Zoo is one of the top

-attended zoos in the nation with 3,000,000 people visiting the zoo each
+attended zoos in the nation with over 3,000,000 people visiting the zoo each

 year.